ptsefton/pcdcmlite/README.md

 Column Header        |      Description
 ----------------|-----------------------------------------------------------
-dcterms:identifier :  | Required, an ID unique to (at least) your data.
-TODO: code should assign an ID to the whole spreadsheet to create a unique namespace for these IDs dcterms:type           | What kind of resource this is.
+dc:identifier :  | Required, an ID unique to (at least) your data.
+TODO: code should assign an ID to the whole spreadsheet to create a unique namespace for these IDs dc:type           | What kind of resource this is.
 You could use a string or a URI.
 If this row describes a collection put pdcdm:Collection pdcm:Collection      |Optional, the ID collection that *contains* this object or collection, this should appear in the dcterms:identifier column elsewhere in the data file dcterms:*term*       |  Any other Dublin Core Metatada
 FILE:                       | Path for a file to upload